-The Campus Safety & Security Department provides patrols and service 24 hours a day, 365 days a year
+Yes.
+The Campus Safety & Security Department provides patrols and service 24 hours a day, 365 days a year.

 Students who reside at Chanute Complex may call the Campus Safety & Security Department anytime.
-The department provides regular patrols to this facility and makes crime prevention services available to the residents.
+The department provides regular patrols of this facility and makes crime prevention services available to the residents.

 Colleges across the country are concerned with making housing facilities as safe as possible.
 To do this, the University needs your help.
 It's everyone's responsibility to take security seriously.